 Burn permits can only be obtained at your local fire station.
 To find the Santa Barbara County Fire Department station nearest you, please go to the drop down menu “Emergency Operations” and click on “Stations.”
 The permittee must notify the fire department prior to starting any permit burn.

 Burn days are determined by the time of year and the weather.
 Burning during the winter months when the fuel moisture levels are high and temperatures are low is preferred.
 Also, the ability of the smoke to mix with the atmosphere is critical.
 A high pressure, stable condition is not recommended for burning due to the inability of the smoke to easily dissipate.
 Predicted high winds can also suspend burning.
 Smoke may be visible as a result of these permitted burns.
-Permit burning may start at 7am.
-No new material may be added to the burn after 12pm.
-All burns must be completely extinguished at 4pm.
-Burning is never allowed on Sundays or holidays.
 The Santa Barbara County Fire Department and Air Pollution Control District work closely together to determine appropriate days for permit burning.
 Burning is never allowed on Sundays or holidays.
 In the Santa Ynez Valley air basin zone, burning should commence no earlier than 10:00 am for all categories of open burning to limit the amount of smoke trapped under the early morning inversion.

 Each day, the Santa Barbara County Fire Department announces on a recorded phone line whether permit burning is allowed.
-The public can ascertain whether it is a permissive burn day by calling the Burn Status phone number at: (805) 686-8177 or by referring to the Burn Day Status Map.
+The public can ascertain whether it is a permissive burn day by calling the burn status phone number at: (805) 686-8177 or by referring to the Burn Day Status Map.